-HM Treasury also can grant other licences.
+HM Treasury can also grant other licences.

-On 1 March OFSI published General Licence INT/2022/1277778, which authorises:
+On 1 March 2022, OFSI published General Licence INT/2022/1277778, which authorised a UK credit or financial institution:

-- a UK credit or financial institution to continue a correspondent banking relationship with Sberbank until 31 March 2022; and - a UK credit or financial institution to continue to process sterling payments to, from or via Sberbank or its subsidiaries until 31 March 2022.
+- to continue a correspondent banking relationship with Sberbank until 31 March 2022; and - to continue to process sterling payments to, from or via Sberbank or its subsidiaries until 31 March 2022.

-This General Licence was amended on 11 March 2022 to clarify that a UK credit or financial institution may also continue a correspondent banking relationship with a credit or financial institution which is owned or controlled by Sberbank until the 31 March 2022.
+This General Licence was amended on 11 March 2022 to clarify that a UK credit or financial institution could also continue a correspondent banking relationship with a credit or financial institution which is owned or controlled by Sberbank until 31 March 2022.
+The licence has since expired.

-On 1 March OFSI also published General Licence INT/2022/1277877, which authorises a UK credit or financial institution to continue to process sterling payments to, from or via Sberbank for the purpose of making Relevant Energy Products available for use in the United Kingdom, until 24 June 2022.
-Relevant Energy products include certain (a) Crude Oil; (b) Petroleum Products; and (c) Gas.
+On 1 March 2022, OFSI also published General Licence INT/2022/1277877, which authorises a UK credit or financial institution to continue to process sterling payments to, from or via Sberbank for the purpose of making Relevant Energy Products available for use in the United Kingdom, until 24 June 2022.
+Relevant Energy products include certain (1) Crude Oil; (2) Petroleum Products; and (3) Gas.
+Now that Sberbank is subject to an asset freeze, OFSI has amended this General Licence in respect of energy related payments to ensure that it may continue to be used until its expiry on 24 June 2022.

-Financial services for the purpose of foreign exchange reserve and asset management to the Central Bank of Russia persons where those services are for the purpose of foreign exchange reserve and asset management:
+Financial services for the purpose of foreign exchange reserve and asset management to the Central Bank of Russia

-The Russia (Sanctions) (EU Exit) (Amendment) (No. 5) Regulations 2022 introduced Regulation 18A into the UK Russia Sanctions Regulations, which states that it is prohibited to provide financial services to any of the following
+The Russia (Sanctions) (EU Exit) (Amendment) (No. 5) Regulations 2022 introduced Regulation 18A into the UK Russia Sanctions Regulations, which states that it is prohibited to provide financial services to any of the following persons where those services are for the purpose of foreign exchange reserve and asset management: